 Who needs surgery?

-Not everyone with UC has their symptoms well controlled with medication.
-About a quarter of people with UC need surgery at some stage.
+Not everyone with ulcerative colitis has their symptoms well controlled with medication.
+About a quarter of people with ulcerative colitis need surgery at some stage.
 The common operation is to remove the colon and the rectum (the large intestine).
 There are different techniques used for this.
 It is helpful to discuss the pros and cons of the different operations with a surgeon.
-Removing the large intestine will usually cure symptoms of UC permanently.
+Removing the large intestine will usually cure symptoms of ulcerative colitis permanently.

 Surgery is considered in the following situations: